CloudHiro/cloudhiro-public/AWS/README.md

 ## Solutions

 1. **Notifier**
-    - CloudHiro Notifier sends notifications from your other CloudHiro public solutions deployed in AWS.
+    - CloudHiro Notifier sends notifications based on specific events in your AWS environment.
 This helps you stay informed about your AWS spending in real-time, allowing you to take proactive measures to manage your costs effectively.
     - [Read More](./Notifier/README.md)

 2. **Keep RDS Down**